 Products to Safely Remove Lime Buildup from Glass

 Lime buildup looks so terrible that there can be a great temptation to use home cleaning products to remove it.
 However, resist that urge, as even the smallest residue can be lethal to fish.
 This goes for the outside of the tank as well.
 There are products, such as safe aquarium cleaner, that are made to remove lime buildup on aquarium glass.
 Check your local pet store for fish safe cleaning sprays.

 If you're looking for a greener and more inexpensive alternative, try plain white vinegar.
 Not only is vinegar a natural disinfectant, it also dissolves those stubborn lime deposits.
 For this method of cleaning, you will need to relocate your fish to a holding tank.

-However, there is a readily available, inexpensive alternative – vinegar.
-That’s right; plain old vinegar.
+Once your fish have been safely removed, drain the tank completely and remove any plants or decoration.
 Lay the tank down on a towel, and pour enough vinegar on the affected glass to cover it.
-Leave it to sit for 10-20 minutes, then scrub with a non-abrasive pad or cloth.
+Leave it to sit for 10 to 20 minutes, then scrub with a non-abrasive pad or cloth.

 If you have a really stubborn patch of build-up, try using a razor blade or algae scraper to gently scrape it away.